 In this use case, you have a set of applications that are exposed to attacks, and you have configured Citrix ADM to monitor the threat environment.
-You need to frequently review the threat index, safety index, and the type and severity of any attacks that the applications might have experienced, so that you can focus first on the applications that need the most attention.
+You must frequently review the threat index, safety index, and the attacks type and severity that the applications might have experienced.
+This review enables you to focus first on the applications that need the most attention.
 The security insight dashboard provides a summary of the threats experienced by your applications over a time period of your choosing, and for a selected Citrix ADC device.
 It displays the list of applications, their threat and safety indexes, and the total number of attacks for the chosen time period.

 For example, you might be monitoring Microsoft Outlook, Microsoft Lync, SharePoint, and a SAP application, and you might want to review a summary of the threat environment for these applications.

 To obtain a summary of the threat environment, log on to Citrix ADM, and then navigate to Analytics > Security Insight.

 Key information is displayed for each application.
 The default time period is 1 hour.

 To view information for a different time period, from the list at the top-left, select a time period.

 To view a summary for a different Citrix ADC instance, under Devices, click the IP address of the Citrix ADC instance.
 To sort the application list by a given column, click the column header.